NlightNFotis/Playground/README.md

-katas
+Playground
 =====

-This repository hosts my personal Code Katas, that is my personal solutions programming exercises and challenges found on various sites such as [codegolf.se](http://codegolf.stackexchange.com/) and [r/dailyprogrammer](http://www.reddit.com/r/dailyprogrammer).
+This repository hosts my personal coding Katas, that is experiments on various language features and my personal solutions programming exercises and challenges found on various sites such as [codegolf.se](http://codegolf.stackexchange.com/) and [r/dailyprogrammer](http://www.reddit.com/r/dailyprogrammer).
 Those Katas are done for self {improvement/amusement/education/*}